 Be Unique:

 Your meta title can make or break your search engine rankings for valuable placement.
-Use a different title for every page of your site, making sure it describes the page’s content and/or user function (such as an “About” page, use the word “About So and So Firm.”).
-With deeper pages further away from the homepage, use varying logical keywords that describe the page and are akin to the words a user might type in seeking out that specific information.
+Use a different title for every page of your site, making sure it describes the page’s content and user function (such as an “About” page; use the words “About So and So Firm.”).
+With deeper pages further away from the homepage, use varying logical keywords that describe the page and are akin to the words a user might type in seeking that specific information.

-It may seem like if you repeat the same title over and over again on other pages, your site will perform better for those keywords, but it will not; you will be cannibalizing your efforts.
-You can use your name or the name of your firm, but place it near the end of the title.
+It may seem that repeating the same title on other pages will improve your site’s performance for those keywords, but it will not; you will be cannibalizing your efforts.
+You can use your name or your firm’s name, but place it near the end of the title.
 Keep a unique part toward the beginning.
 Proximity and density also play a role.

-This one tip could warrant a whole article on best practices on its own, but for now, start with recognizing your meta title’s importance.
-I will be publishing a more advanced “nuts and bolts” article covering how you should plan a reverse keyword pyramid for your site titles, as well as other titling recommendations.
+This one tip could warrant a whole article on best practices, but for now, start by recognizing your meta title’s importance.
+I will be publishing a more advanced “nuts and bolts” article covering how to plan a reverse keyword pyramid for your site titles and other titling recommendations.

 SEO Tip Two: Acquire Relevant Backlinks:

-Links to your site are seen as votes in the major search engines’ eyes.
-Just so we are on the same page, these are links to your website from another website, not links from your website to another.
-In this analogy, these popularity votes are similar to voting existing before several human rights were established.
-Some were considered 3/5ths a person, and some not considered at all.
+Links to your site are seen as votes by major search engines.
+Just so we are on the same page, these are links to your website from another, not links from your website to another.
+In this analogy, these popular votes are similar to voting before several human rights were established.
+Some were considered 3/5ths a person, and some were not considered at all.
 Their votes were counted accordingly.
 In other words, not all backlinks are created equal.
-Multiple criteria can determine the quality of a link toward your site.
+Multiple criteria can determine the quality of a link to your site.

 a).
-Relevance – Does the subject matter of the page linking out reflect your site’s subject matter or is it about something completely off-topic?
-An example would be another attorney links to your site from his/her blog unsolicited based on your site’s relevant content and merit verses a random site that sells knockoff Viagra wanting to trade links with you.
+Relevance – Does the subject matter of the page linking out reflect your site’s subject matter, or is it about something completely off-topic?
+An example would be another attorney who links to your site from their blog unsolicited based on your site’s relevant content and merit versus a random site that sells knockoff Viagra and wants to trade links with you.

 b).
-Link & Text Density – This speaks to the number of other links on the page linking to yours on the other website.
-If the other side has a listing of 100s of links on all different topics, including yours, the link is most likely devalued in the search engine’s eyes, not only because of relevance but because of perceived importance.
+Link & Text Density – This refers to the number of links on the page that link to yours on the other website.
+Suppose the other side has a listing of 100s links on all different topics, including yours.
+In that case, the link is most likely devalued in the search engine’s eyes because of relevance and perceived importance.
 These are commonly known as “link farms.”
 The opposite situation would be your link is the only one listed.
 The backlink could be considered even more valuable if the other site surrounds it with the relevant copy before and after (for example, in a blog or article).
 A less effective but not completely worthless placement would be a listing on a “Links” page from another site where only a handful of other offsite links existed.

 c).
-Second Generation Link Popularity- Your site is deemed more important in the search engines’ eyes not only by how many other sites link to you but how many sites link to the sites that link to you.
-The link popularity is passed using a formula that one search engine originated called PageRank(TM).
-In essence, you could have 100s of backlinks, but if no one links to the other sites linking to you, many of the links may be worthless from a ranking point of view (but could be valuable in other ways to be discussed in a later article).
-There are tools you can use to “pull up the curtain” and see just how people are linking to your site, as well as how many are linking to theirs.
+Second Generation Link Popularity- Your site is deemed more important in the search engines’ eyes not only by how many other sites link to you but also by how many sites link to the sites that link to you.
+The link popularity is passed using a formula from which one search engine called PageRank(TM) originated.
+In essence, you could have 100s of backlinks, but if no one links to the other sites linking to you, many of the links may be worthless from a ranking point of view (but could be valuable in different ways to be discussed in a later article).
+You can use tools to “pull up the curtain” and see how many people are linking to your site and how many are linking to theirs.

 SEO Tip Three: Build a Legal Knowledgebase:

 The Internet was built on the foundation that people want authoritative, quality information fast.
-Instead of remembering the categories of the Dewy Decimal System and searching through different books’ table of contents, the search engine user uses keywords describing what he/she is looking for to find that information as fast as possible.
+Instead of remembering the categories of the Dewy Decimal System and searching through different books’ table of contents, the search engine user uses keywords describing what they are looking for to find that information as fast as possible.

 Not all Visitors are Qualified

-By building a knowledge base specific to your areas of practice, you accomplish at least two objectives.
+Building a knowledge base specific to your areas of practice accomplishes at least two objectives.
 You are viewed as an expert, becoming the authoritative source for that user’s legal question.
-You will likely pull prospects looking for those specific services right then and there.
+You will likely pull prospects looking for those specific services immediately.
 This is an indirect but highly effective method of acquiring prospects.

 One Page per Area of Practice:

-For example, if you practice copyright law and the prospect types in the search engine “copyright laws,” you could have a page strictly devoted to explaining the different types, penalties for breaking the laws, defenses, highly popularized landmark cases, and other important information about copyright infringement.
-Create a page using at least 500 – 1500 words stratifying every area of your practice in fine detail, and your website will dominate the search engines, command lots of relevant traffic, and, combined with other tools, bring a steady stream of leads.
+For example, if you practice copyright law and the prospect types in the search engine “copyright laws,” you could have a page strictly devoted to explaining the different types, penalties for breaking the laws, defenses, highly popularized landmark cases and other important information about copyright infringement.
+Create a page using at least 500 – 1500 words, stratifying every area of your practice in fine detail.
+Your website will dominate the search engines, command lots of relevant traffic, and, combined with other tools, bring a steady stream of leads.
 I will cover this in more depth, giving more information on the best practices in future articles.

 SEO Tip Four: Use specific Internal & External Anchor Text:

-There is a huge difference in how the search engines see a link with relevant text verses a non-descriptive or irrelevantly anchored link.
-This is even true for your site’s internal linking structure and calls to action.
-For example, instead of directing your website visitors to another internal page using the words “Click Here for information on copyright infringement,” make the words copyright infringement the actual link and avoid the cliché.
-You may have to change your verbiage schema to something similar to: “Learn more about the laws and penalties about copyright infringement,” which is better anyway.
+There is a huge difference in how the search engines see a link with relevant text versus a non-descriptive or irrelevantly anchored link.
+This is true for your site’s internal linking structure and calls to action.
+For example, instead of directing your website visitors to another internal page using “Click Here for information on copyright infringement,” make the words copyright infringement the actual link and avoid the cliché.
+You may have to change your verbiage schema to something similar: “Learn more about the laws and penalties about copyright infringement,” which is better anyway.

 Anchor Your Links or Site will walk the Plank:

-The more internal links on your site pointing to that page with those words, and even more importantly links from offsite with those words, the more likely the search engines will see your site, or that specific page, as being relevant for that term.
+The more internal links on your site pointing to that page with those words, and even more importantly, links from offsite with those words, the more likely the search engines will see your site or that specific page as being relevant for that term.
 Check your website right now.
-Do you have any pointless “Click Here” links or something else just as useless?
-Right now, change the anchor text to words that describe the page in which they are linking.
+Do you have any pointless “Click Here” links or something else that is just as useless?
+Right now, change the anchor text to words describing the page they are linking.
 Or ask your webmaster to do it tomorrow morning.
 It’s worth it.

 SEO Tip Five: Localize Your Content & Meta Descriptions:

 Are you an attorney who only operates in one city?
 Or can you work remotely because most of your work is out of the courtroom?
-If you operate in one city or regional area, you need to make the search engines aware of using the most prominent DMA in your homepage title.
-When prospects are using search engines, most are sophisticated enough to know or have learned through search engine experience to add the city onto whatever service in which he/she is searching.
+If you operate in a town or regional area, you must inform search engines that you use the most prominent DMA in your homepage title.
+When prospects are using search engines, most are sophisticated enough to know or have learned through search engine experience to add the city to whatever service they are searching for.
 For example, the user types in “Dallas Commercial Real Estate Attorney.”
 You may be a real estate attorney, and your practice may be in Dallas, but the search engines will give another lawyer’s site preference if you do not spell it out for them.
-You may have your physical location in a normal 12 point text on the contact page, but that is not enough since titles and meta descriptions hold more weight in the hierarchy.
+You may have your physical location in a 12-point text on the contact page, but that is insufficient since titles and meta descriptions hold more weight in the hierarchy.

 Home Grown Meta Description:

 Some SEO gurus say descriptions are as defunct as the keywords section of your meta info.
-The meta description is the NEW keywords section of web 2.0; only the keywords must be used in a logical sentence form.
-Secondly, you do not want to specify on a page describing individual areas of your practice or your knowledgebase that you are a “Dallas insert obscure and wordy law practice attorney” in the viable copy.
-While not terribly lethal, it’s a little awkward and contrived to the reader.
+The meta description is the NEW keywords section of Web 2.0; only the keywords must be used in a logical sentence form.
+Secondly, you do not want to specify on a page describing individual areas of your practice or your knowledge base that you are a “Dallas insert obscure and wordy law practice attorney” in the viable copy.
+While not lethal, it’s a little awkward and contrived to the reader.
 You can use the description area of the meta for this SEO tactic.